esperanc/scribble/readme.md

  - `function mouseDragged ()` --> called when the mouse is moved while a button is pressed,
  - `function mouseMoved ()` --> called when the mouse is moved regardless of whether a button is pressed or not.

 There is also support for the `setup()` function that serves as a good spot to put you initialization code.
-This is automatically called by `init()' if defined.
+This is automatically called by `init()` if defined.

 Finally, you must call `init ()` explicitly - usually in the last line of your code.